christophihl/startupengineer/content/_repos/dat_sci_1/03_dat_acq.md

 ***

 Get the year: The year has the classes .titleColumn AND .secondaryInfo.
 Separate those by a space.
-The logical operator OR can be indicated by a comma.

 <!-- CODE (hide) -->
 <section class="hide">